jurgen-kluft/jurgen-kluft.site.github.io/content/resumes/resume-en.md

-+++
-date = "2020-02-11"
-menu = "English Resume"
-+++

-# Resume
+---
+title: "Resume (English)"
+date: 2024-09-09
+tags: ["resume", "english"]
+categories: ["resume", "software-engineering"]
+description: ""
+draft: false
+---

 ## TECHNICAL DIRECTOR, SOFTWARE ENGINEERING

 I am a Senior Software Engineer working at a major game company in _Shanghai_ (China).
 In the past I have worked at various other big companies in the Netherlands including Guerrilla Games (Amsterdam) and ICT (Rotterdam).
 I am passionate about Technology.
-Apart from C++/C# I have special interest in high performance and embedded systems as well as P2P technologies.
+Apart from C++/C# I have special interest in high performance and embedded systems.

 ## **_PERSONAL INFO_**